dev-praveen/customers-report-function/README.md

 mvn spring-boot:run
 ```

 This will start the Spring Cloud Function locally.
-You can then trigger the function by sending a request to the `/customers/csv` endpoint.

 ### Configure AWS S3 Credentials